shixun404/cuSZHi_artifact/README.md

 <details>
 <summary>
-Unfold to see commands to run the fast experiments covering cuSZ-i only.
+Unfold to see commands to run the fast experiments covering cuSZ-Hi only.
 </summary>

 ```bash